-The Office of Alcohol and Other Drug (AOD) Education began in the Fall of 1996.
+The Office of Alcohol and Other Drug Education began in the Fall of 1996.
 VSU acknowledges the fact that alcohol and other drugs can have a significant impact on the university community.
 We are taking a proactive stance in educating students on issues related to alcohol misuse and drug use, preventing students from developing substance abuse problems, and providing referrals for those who become chemically dependent.
 Through a variety of services, the Office of AOD Education is helping VSU affirm itself as an institution that provides a safe and healthy environment for students to receive a quality education.
 The following services are available:

 Assessment and Referral.
-If you or someone you know has a problem with alcohol or other drugs, you can obtain an assessment, at no cost, to determine the extent of the substance abuse problem.
+If you have a problem with alcohol or other drugs, you can obtain an assessment, at no cost, to determine the extent of the substance abuse problem.
 Upon completion of the assessment, a referral to an appropriate agency will be made.
 It is up to the individual to follow through on the referral.
 All phases of this process are voluntary.
+The Office of Alcohol and Other Drug Education is located in Powell Hall East, second floor.
+The telephone number is 229 259-5111, and the Web site is www.valdosta.edu/aode.